prototypefund/Digital_Bargeld-docs/api-merchant.rst

 .. http:get:: /check-payment

   Check the payment status of an order.
-If the order exists but is not payed yet, a redirect URL.
+If the order exists but is not payed yet, the response provides a redirect URL.
   When the user goes to this URL, they will be prompted for payment.

   **Request:**